 Students who successfully complete the requirements of the program will receive:

 - Costs for the summer program, including tuition, fees, housing, and meals covered

-- Advanced preparation in either Physics or Calculus
+- Advanced preparation in Physics, Calculus, or Computer Science.

 - Early access and exposure to campus life and resources

 - Their choice of a three-day, two-night adventure trip as part of Navigating Rensselaer and Beyond (if offered in 2021)